Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.5.7.1 =
+Apostrophy fix for the keynav.js file

 = 1.5.7 =
 * Fix for the mishit of thumbnail widget messing up the page if not to show on the same page checkmark is done
 * Fix for the keyboard navigation if someone wants to type a comment and use arrows in there